umccr/umccrise/README.md

 ## Reference data

-Umccrise needs a 64G bundle of reference data to run.
-In UMCCR environemnt, sign in to AWS, and run `umccrise_refdata_pull`
+umccrise needs a 64G bundle of reference data to run.
+In UMCCR AWS environment, sign in to AWS, and run `umccrise_refdata_pull`

 ```shell
 aws sso login --profile sso-dev-admin